pangolinjs/docs/docs/cookbook/template-filters.md

 # Template Filters

 Custom filters for the template engine Nunjucks.
-Add filters to the [configuration file in your project’s root directory](../guide/configuration).
+Add filters to the [configuration file](../guide/configuration).

 ## Date formatting